I've been a backpacking-type-of-traveler for over thirty years, and it's been my pleasure to help people to plan their own journeys.

 I believe the Camino can change lives, and that's why I'll continue to provide other Camino resources via print and digital formats.

-NEW Spring 2019 — building Camino websites for my fellow pilgrims.
+NEW Fall 2019 — building Camino websites for my fellow pilgrims.

 If you want to stop social media platforms from stealing your personal information to then sell for profit, leave for your own private website.

 If you want to stop supporting social media platforms that allow bad people to spread disinformation, lies and rumors — literally causing death, destruction, and divisiveness among citizens throughout the world — then leave, and get your own private website.

 There you can showcase your photos, tell your stories, and communicate with loved ones, with an easy-to-use mobile phone app while you walk the Camino.

 After the Camino, keep your website for new adventures — or for the “this & that” of everyday life.